munannoo/whack-a-mole/README.md

 # whack-a-mole

-### A mole whacking game made with HTML, CSS and JavaScript.
+### This is a whack-a-mole project made with HTML, CSS and JavaScript by me to learn JavaScript.